Tim Halpin-Healy

 E=mc^2

-Here, for a glimpse of something completely different: DPRM River Basin Delta
+Here, some optimized geometry: DPRM River Basin Delta

 This relates to my work on the statistical mechanics of extremal trajectories in a random energy landscape.
 The immediate goal is to explain how the geometric complexity of optimal patterns differs from those generated by random processes.
-We'd like to understand to what degree various directed patterns found in nature, whether they be geomorphological (e.g., the Nile Delta) or biological (e.g., capillary blood vessel networks in the human eye) in character, represent globally optimal solutions within their given context.
+We'd like to understand to what degree various directed patterns found in Nature, whether they be geomorphological (e.g., the Nile Delta) or biological (e.g., capillary blood vessel networks in the human eye) in character, represent globally optimal solutions within their given context.
 Plenty of info to be found in section 5.8 of the KPZ review paper that I wrote with Y.-C. Zhang @Universite Fribourg, Switzerland.
-See paper #5, as well, coauthored by Devorah Herbert BC'92, physics, shown here on graduation day with Bonnie Tamminga BC'93, another Barnard physics major who spent a summer working on KPZ statistical mechanics.
-Devorah's now a playwright; Bonnie went on for a PhD in experimental particle physics, a distinguished Leon Ledermann Post-Doctoral Fellowship at FermiLab, and is now an Assistant Professor in the Physics Department, Yale University.
+See also paper above coauthored by Devorah Herbert, shown here on graduation day with Bonnie Tamminga, another Barnard physics major who spent a summer working on KPZ statistical mechanics.
+Devorah is a playwright; Bonnie went on for a PhD in experimental particle physics, a distinguished Leon Ledermann Post-Doctoral Fellowship at FermiLab, and is now Horace D Taft Professor of Physics at Yale University, studying neutrinos.

 Finally, an abstract regarding a separate DPRM issue: Tuning the Trip to KPZ Asymptopia